Smith, Williams lead No. 7 Stanford women past UC Davis

 Williams, Stanford's sophomore point guard who averaged 10.4 points last season, drove for two early layins while leading an up-tempo Stanford offense that struggled to consistently make shots but overmatched the Aggies to pull away in the second half after building a 12-point halftime lead.

-Alanna Smith added 16 points in 15 minutes of action for Stanford as the always-evolving VanDerveer began her 33rd season coaching the Cardinal.
+Alanna Smith added 16 points in 15 minutes of action for Stanford as Hall of Fame coach Tara VanDerveer began her 33rd season coaching the Cardinal.

-"We don't want to depend on one player," Smith said of Stanford's depth.

 UC Davis senior Morgan Bertsch scored 16 points with five rebounds but had six turnovers for the two-time defending Big West Conference champion Aggies, who reached the Elite Eight of the Women's NIT last season and will look to build on that momentum.